 People living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3 and people living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
 Reporting on the number of people with a CD4 lymphocyte count less than 350 cells/mm3 also should include those with a CD4 lymphocyte count less than 200 cells/mm3.

-Number of people living with HIV who had an initial CD4 lymphocyte count in the reporting period.
+Number of people living with HIV who had an initial CD4 lymphocyte count at the time of diagnosis in the reporting period.